 I am a fully qualified Humanistic therapist and I undertook my training at the Metanoia Institute.
 As a humanistic counsellor, my focus is to support you in re-discovering your innate sense of goodness and wholeness.

 I am a member of the British Association for Counselling and Psychotherapy (BACP), and abide by their code of ethics to ensure I am working in the best interest of my clients.
 My approach integrates the values of Person-Centred, Transactional Analysis and Gestalt philosophy.
 This blend of modalities allows me to be flexible in my work and meet you where you are in your life.

-I am a warm, welcoming and enthusiastic therapist.
-My aim is to help you feel comfortable and safe during our time together.
+My aim is to help you feel comfortable during our time together.
 I believe I achieve this through paying close attention to whatever it is you wish to share, and collaboratively looking at your material through a lens of curiosity, without judgement.

 Qualifications and memberships